 The Emergency Preparedness specialization is designed to help you be personally and professionally prepared to respond to a disaster.
 From mitigating risks to recovering from a catastrophe, health education and promotion plays an integral role in responding to emergency situations.
-Study critical issues in emergency management; strategies for assessing, preparing and preventing disasters; and lessons in how to help others deal with disaster, crisis and trauma.
+Study critical issues in emergency management; strategies for assessing, preparing for and preventing disasters; and lessons in how to help others deal with disaster, crisis and trauma.

-This program can be completed in as little as 18 months.
-Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+This sequence represents the minimum time to completion.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 What does it mean to be a health educator in the 21st century?
 Students in this foundation course explore the field of health education: historical milestones, current issues, and future opportunities and challenges.
 They examine settings for practice, professional competencies, interprofessional collaborations, credentialing, professional organizations, use of technology, and ethical issues pertaining to health education.
-Students will also analyze current issues in the field by reviewing scholarly publications and research pertaining to health education practice.
-Course assignments also include an introduction to commonly used health education theories and models, and students will have the opportunity to develop a philosophy statement for health education practice in the new millennium.(Prerequisite/Corequisite: HLTH 6XXX - The Evolution of Health—foundations course.)
+Students analyze current issues in the field by reviewing scholarly publications and research pertaining to health education practice.
+Course assignments include an introduction to commonly used health education theories and models, and students have the opportunity to develop a philosophy statement for health education practice in the new millennium.

 In this course, students will identify and discuss social and ecological perspectives of public health including individual, interpersonal, organizational, community, societal, and public policy factors.
 Students will explore the socioecological model (SEM) and other theoretical frameworks to prevent morbidity and reduce mortality from major causes of disease.
 The range of topics are primarily centered on the U.S.; however, recognizing the growing need to understand how disease impacts the global community, international settings will also be explored to deepen the understanding of public health perspectives.
 Students will apply these frameworks and other theories presented in the course to address current public health problems and reduce health disparities.
-Students will demonstrate their understanding of the SEM through researching and describing a specific health issue in their community, discussing contributing factors, and proposing an appropriate intervention.
+Students will demonstrate their understanding of SEM through researching and describing a specific health issue in their/a community, discussing contributing factors, and proposing an appropriate intervention.
 They will also share ideas and perspectives and provide feedback to peers through discussion forums.

 The focus of this course is on the competencies required of the public health professional in planning for the design, development, implementation, and evaluation of community health promotion and disease prevention initiatives.
 Attention is given to needs assessment, logic models, and collaboration with stakeholders.
 Strategic approaches to planning, implementation, and evaluation with particular attention to study design and sampling are addressed.
 Health behavior theories are considered in the development of health promotion programs, the application of evaluation findings, and prioritization of community concerns and resources.